jupyter-server/enterprise_gateway/docs/source/kernel-kubernetes.md

 In this solution, Enterprise Gateway is, itself, provisioned as a Kubernetes _deployment_ and exposed as a Kubernetes _service_.
 In this way, Enterprise Gateway can leverage load balancing and high availability functionality provided by Kubernetes (although HA cannot be fully realized until EG supports persistent sessions).

-Following kernelspecs are available on Kubernetes:
+The following sample kernelspecs are currently available on Kubernetes:

 + R_kubernetes
 + python_kubernetes